Ease safety concerns by setting up your new devices securely.

 - Enjoy your devices, knowing you and your family are protected

-Around a quarter (23%) of Brits own one or more smart home devices, according to a YouGov report.
+More than half of internet-connected UK homes (52%) own a voice assistant.
 These range from voice-activated smart speakers to smartwatches, TVs and more.
-However, the same report found that hacking and cyber attacks remain the main concern around smart devices.
+However, hacking and cyber attacks remain the main concern around smart devices.

 Like most things, there’s a risk but this can be controlled if you know how to set up these devices in a secure way.